 If you're curious about a career in health care, or if you'd just like to make a difference for patients in our community, then we invite you to join Daring to Care, the student volunteer program at Mt.
 Ascutney Hospital.
-This eleven-week program is offered three times a year and is open to junior and senior high school students, ages 15 to 18, in the Connecticut River Valley.
+This eleven-week program is offered at multiple times each year and is open to junior and senior high school students or ages 15 to 18, in the Connecticut River Valley.

 As A Daring To Care Volunteer, you will

 - Learn CPR, infection control and other clinical skills